silexphp/Silex/doc/providers/security.rst

         <a href="/secured?_switch_user=fabien">Switch to Fabien</a>
     {% endif %}

-You can check is a user is "fully authenticated" (not an anonymous user for instance) with the special ``IS_AUTHENTICATED_FULLY`` role:
+You can check if a user is "fully authenticated" (not an anonymous user for instance) with the special ``IS_AUTHENTICATED_FULLY`` role:

 .. code-block:: jinja